holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 https://msgpack.org/

-There is constructor for it e.g. there is no `SerializedBytes::new()`.
+There isn't a constructor for it e.g. there is no `SerializedBytes::new()`.

 Implement `TryFrom<SerializedBytes> for Foo` and `TryFrom<Foo> for SerializedBytes`.